777xe/goindex-theme-acrou/README.md

 4. Get `refresh_token ` with `rclone`
 5. Download `index.js` in https://github.com/Aicirou/goindex-theme-acrou/tree/master/go2index and replace `client_id`,`client_secret`,`refresh_token` for what you just got.
 6. Deploy the code to [Cloudflare Workers](https://www.cloudflare.com/)

-> If you write a good article and want to share it with others, please submit Issues and I will post the link here.

 ## Options